gjwgit/aztext/docs/README.md

-The *analyze* command takes a single sentence and returns the text analysis of the sentence, beginning with the confidence of the identified language, the language code, the sentiment (0 to 1 as negative to positive), the key phrases separated by colons, and the identified entities, separated by colons.
+The *analyze* command takes a single sentence and returns the text analysis of the sentence, beginning with the confidence of the identification of the language, the language code, the sentiment (0 to 1 as negative to positive), the key phrases identified separated by colons, and the identified entities also separated by colons.

 ```console
 $ ml analyze aztext I had a wonderful experience!
 The rooms were wonderful and staff helpful.